seanpm2001/GitHub_Organization_Info/SECURITY.md

 If a vulnerability is caused by an outdated dependancy, you can report it publicly, as it usually isn't that much of a problem.

 Other security currently isn't available.
-If there are any further questions, @ me privately on GitHub. [@seanpm2001](https://github.com/seanpm2001/)
+If there are any further questions, email me at [seanpm2001-mailing-list@protonmail.com](mailto:seanpm2001-mailing-list@protonmail.com)

 ## Account security